MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 ## Grid search

+Grid search enables you to filter the current view based on a keyword.
+When you choose the search box, an information tooltip appears indicating the list of columns on which a begins-with match is applied.
 The search box can offer two different experiences, depending on how your administrator has configured search.

-### Search this view
+### Filter by keyword

-**Search this view** is the default experience.
-When you enter text in the **Search this view** box, the system searches the current view.
+**Filter by keyword** is the default experience.
+When you enter text in the **Filter by keyword** box, the system filters the current view.
 It displays the results in the same columns that are used in the current view.

 ### Quick find

-If your administrator has turned on quick find, then the search box shows **Quick find** instead of **Search this view**.
-When you enter text in the **Quick find** box, the system searches the table's quick find view.
+If your administrator has turned on quick find, then the search box shows **Quick find**.
+When you enter text in the **Quick find** box, the system filters the table's quick find view.
 It displays the results in the columns of the quick find view rather than the current view.

+> [!NOTE]
+> Grid search keywords that begin with an asterisk (\*) will display a warning informing you that the search might be slower.
+If your administrator has turned on the [Prevent slow keyword filter for quick find terms on view pages](/power-platform/admin/settings-features) setting, then you cannot perform a search on keywords that begin with an asterisk (\*).

 ## Column filters